onap/oom/docs/oom_quickstart_guide.rst

 **Step 1.** Clone the OOM repository from ONAP gerrit::

-  > git clone -b <BRANCH> http://gerrit.onap.org/r/oom --recurse-submodules
+  > git clone --depth 1 -b <BRANCH> http://gerrit.onap.org/r/oom --recurse-submodules
   > cd oom/kubernetes

 where <BRANCH> can be an offical release tag, such as